Skip to content

 If you are setting up OAuth auth mechanism, you need to

-• Register Search AI application as OAuth client in the Confluence Server.
+• Register Search AI application as OAuth client in the Confluence Data Center.

 • Configure the connector in SearchAI with the integration details.

-If you are using Basic authentication, no specific configuration is needed on the server side to fetch content from the Confluence Server.
+If you are using Basic authentication, no specific configuration is needed on the server side to fetch content from the Confluence Data Center.
 Directly go to step 2 and configure the connector in Search AI.

-Step 1: Register the Search AI application in the Confluence Server
+Step 1: Register the Search AI application in the Confluence Data Center

-OAuth 2.0 authentication requires creating an incoming link in the application links section on the Confluence server.
+OAuth 2.0 authentication requires creating an incoming link in the application links section on the Confluence Data Center.
 During the registration process, set the Redirect URL as per your region and enable proper scopes to limit the range of resources that the SearchAI application can access.

 Depending upon your region, you can use one of the following URLs as the Redirect URL.